harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-code-scanning.md

 ### Requirements

 1. Configure your code repository in your stage, you can do it in the **Build** stage or **Security** stage
 2. Go to the **Overview** tab of the stage.
-Under **Shared Paths**, enter the following path: `/shared/scan_results`, this will be the location where the Run step will save the scan results.
+Under **Shared Paths**, enter the following path: `/shared/scan_results`.
+This will be the location where the Run step will save the scan results.

 ### Configure Run step